About The British Book Awards

 All rates exclude 20% VAT.
 All discounts are exclusive and cannot be used concurrently.
 Please see Terms & Conditions for further information.

-The Nibbies brings together books of the year with trade accolades such as publisher of the year and book retailer of the year.
-There are six individual books of the year awards: children’s; debut fiction; fiction; non fiction – lifestyle; non-fiction – narrative and crime & thriller.
-An overall book of the year is then chosen from the individual winners.
+Alongside trade accolades such as publisher of the year and book retailer of the year, The British Book Awards announces seven individual books of the year: Children’s; Debut fiction; Fiction; Crime & Thriller; Non-fiction: Lifestyle; Non-fiction: Narrative and (new in 2018) AudioBook.
+An overall Book of the Year is then chosen from the individual winners.

+The Nibbies was launched in 1990 by Fred Newman, founder and editor of Publishing News and taken over by The Bookseller in 2017.
 There have been many notable winners over the years.
-Faber was the first publisher of the year in 1990 and in 2016 the honour went to Transworld.
-JK Rowling’s Harry Potter and the Half-Blood Prince scooped book of the year in 2006 and in 2015 a resurgent Waterstones was named book retailer of the year.
+Faber was the first Publisher of the Year in 1990 and in 2017 the honour went to Pan Macmillan.
+JK Rowling’s Harry Potter and the Half-Blood Prince scooped Book of the Year in 2006.
+In 2017, Sarah Perry’s The Essex Serpent took that overall honour.